-In the words of Jamie Oliver one of Australia's most highly respected wine writers:
+In the words of Jeremy Oliver one of Australia's most highly respected wine writers:

 "The intensity of this super chardonnay was evident the moment I screwed the top off.
 Wow.
 This captures so much of the character of this excellent, small Margaret River vintage.
 It’s delicate, yet it has so much power driving through the palate.
 Butterscotch and white peach with an edge of nectarine work in harmony.
 The oak treatment is excellent, providing such control.
 Mike Peterkin has been making great chardonnay for years, but this one might just be the best yet.”